ryan-hays/core/misc/affinity_freshman.md

 # clone affinity core into your working directory
 ubuntu@ip-172-31-4-5:~/maksym$ git clone https://github.com/mitaffinity/core.git
 cd core
-python av4_main.py
+python av4_main.py **(Shouldn't run this until the location pointer has been changed) **
 # point the script to the location of the database
 vi (or any other command line text file editor)
-# the database has already been donloaded to the instance
+# the database has already been downloaded to the instance
 # change the database path under flags to
 # /home/ubuntu/common/data/labeled_av4